thefotios/eslint/docs/rules/array-bracket-spacing.md

 ### Options

-There are two options for this rule:
+There are two string options for this rule:

 * `"always"` enforces a space inside of array brackets
 * `"never"` enforces no space inside of array brackets (default)